 In a summary of decades worth of research, Kahneman challenges the various cognitive biases people subconsciously possess, and apply day after day.
 Understanding that our minds are composed of two parts — an instinctive and primal section, and a more critical and rational section — together with their manifestations in decision making will give you an “aha” moment of relatability.
 The applications of this book are vast, from daily tasks to major business decisions, you’ll never look at decision making the same again.

 Who’s it for: The indecisive person in you.
 Those who face make or break decisions regularly.
+But before you get this book, it’s best you read this first to have some understanding about these “fast” and “slow” systems.

 4. Influence: The Psychology Of Persuasion by Robert B. Cialdini